nikolayquadrat/lpb-ex-ome-presession/README.md

 The cohort VCF was left-aligned and multiallelics were split using bcftools norm -m -any --check-ref w against the reference FASTA (rule r09_normalize).

 #### Internal artifact filtering
+*this step requires an exome panel, at least couple dozens samples*<br>
 Four rules implement relatedness-aware artifact filtering.
 PLINK2 (v2.00a5.10) with autosome restriction and MAF/genotype-rate filters (--maf 0.05 --geno 0.05 --hwe 1e-6) produced a BED file from the cohort VCF (r09b_make_plink_bed); KING-format kinship coefficients were computed via --make-king-table (r09c_kinship_table).
 A custom Python helper (*scripts\lpb-exome-prioritisation-pick-family-representatives.py*) performed connected-component analysis on related-pair edges (KING kinship ≥ 0.0442, the third-degree-relative threshold), retaining one lexicographically-first representative per family (r09d_pick_representatives).
 The cohort VCF was then subset to representatives and re-tagged with bcftools +fill-tags AC,AN; sites with AC ≥ 2 among representatives that were absent or rare (AF < 0.001) in gnomAD v4.1 were flagged as artifact-suspect tuples (r09e_artifact_blacklist).
 This procedure removes recurrent batch / mapping / sample-prep artifacts that gnomAD-AF filtering alone cannot detect, while avoiding false positives from variants shared across related samples.

 #### Per-sample VCF extraction